---

 The difficulty of controlling for all confounders is the core challenge of observational studies.
 You're always one unmeasured confounder away from a wrong answer.

-What would you need to measure to estimate the causal effect of SAT scores on earnings?
+What would you need to measure to estimate the *causal* effect of attending a selective college on earnings?

 We said you should control for confounders.
 Should you *always* add more control variables to a regression?
 What could go wrong?